d4v-id/Microservices_JWT_Authentication_Authorization_Spring_Boot_3/README.md

   - Check that SNAPSHOT.jar is already in the _target_ folder with the `ls` command _(Example: `demo-0.0.1-SNAPSHOT.jar`)_ .
 Then,
     give permission to the file so that it can be executed and run.
 By running the command below :
     ```bash
+    $ sudo su
     $ chmod +x demo-0.0.1-SNAPSHOT.jar
+    $ chown -R ubuntuusername:ubuntuusername /home/ubuntuusername/auth-service
+    $ chmod -R 755 /home/ubuntuusername/auth-service
+    ```
+  - Now, make `systemd` from the maven build that has been made so that it can run on the **Ubuntu Server**.
+Go to path `/etc/systemd/system` :
+    ```bash
+    $ cd /etc/systemd/system
+    $ nano auth.service
+    ```
+    ```bash
+    [Unit]
+    Description=Auth Spring Boot Application
+    After=syslog.target

+    [Service]
+    User=root
+    WorkingDirectory=/home/ubuntuusername/auth-service/target/
+    ExecStart=/usr/bin/java -jar /home/ubuntuusername/auth-service/target/demo-0.0.1-SNAPSHOT.jar
+    SuccessExitStatus=143

+    [Install]
+    WantedBy=multi-user.target
+    ```
+    Adjust the directory in the [Service] section in `WorkingDirectory` and `ExecStart` with the service Spring Boot Application project path.
+You can check which directory is in the target folder with the `pwd` command, then set it back on `nano auth.service` file.
+  - The last step, To run the `systemd` that has been created, run the command below :
+    ```bash
+    $ sudo su
+    $ systemctl daemon-reload
+    $ systemctl restart auth.service
+    $ systemctl status auth.service
+    ```
+    Wait a few seconds to make sure the service is running and run it again `systemctl status auth.service`.
+    > **[!NOTE]** If status is inactive and still failed when running `systemctl status auth.service`.
+Try change the `[Service]`          section in `User` **_root_** with ubuntu username in nano `auth.service`
+    > **[!IMPORTANT]** Do the same from the steps above for each service including the Eureka server.
+For example, in the case of each ubuntu server, it can only have 2 services with different ports and eureka-server can stand alone in one ubuntu-server .
+  - Final step, give access to each firewall port so that it can be accessed from an external system with command `ufw allow
+    <port>`:
+    ```bash
+    $ sudo su
+    $ ufw allow 8761
+    $ ufw allow 8099
+    $ etc...
     ```